-Science tells us that the next 10 years will be the defining decade for dramatic emissions reductions to limit the worst impacts of climate change.
+Science tells us the next 10 years will be the defining decade for dramatic emissions reductions to limit the worst impacts of climate change.

-Reducing Our GHG Emissions
+Reducing our GHG emissions

-Reducing GHG emissions across our global operations and value chain is our top priority.
-We will continue to reduce our Scope 1 and Scope 2 emissions in line with climate science by increasing the efficiency of our operations and maintaining 100 percent renewable energy.
+Our climate program is aligned with the Science Based Targets initiative (SBTi) and guided by the latest science on what is necessary to transition to a zero-carbon future.
+We will continue to reduce our Scope 1 and Scope 2 emissions in line with climate science by increasing the efficiency of our operations and maintaining 100% renewable energy.

-4M metric tons of CO2e
+5.7M metric tons of CO2e

-Scope 3 GHG Emissions (metric tons CO2e)
+Scope 3 GHG emissions (metric tons CO2e)

 We disclose our GHG emissions annually and are committed to increasing transparency around our impact.
 Our GHG footprint includes the emissions associated with running our business and data centers, as well as the indirect emissions created upstream from our operations and downstream in our products.
 Our emissions are calculated based on the Greenhouse Gas Protocol and are verified by a third party.
 We will continue reporting and updating our emissions boundaries as our business grows on our path to net zero emissions.